-• Prior to installation of any hardwood flooring product, the owner/installer must determine that the job-site - environment and the sub-surfaces involved meet or exceed all applicable standards.
-Recommendations of the construction and materials industries, as well as local codes, should be followed.
-These instructions recommend that the construction and subfloor be clean, dry, stiff, structurally sound and flat.
-The manufacturer declines any responsibility for job failure resulting from, or associated with, subfloor and substrates or job-site environmental deficiencies - Use of stain, filler or putty stick for touch-up and appropriate products for correcting subfloor voids is accepted as part of normal installation procedures.
+- · Prior to installation of any hardwood flooring product, the owner/installer must determine that the job-site environment and the sub-surfaces involved meet or exceed all applicable standards.
+Recommendations of the construction and materials industries, as well as local codes, must be followed.
+These instructions recommend that the construction and subfloor be clean, dry, stiff, structurally sound, and flat.
+The manufacturer declines any responsibility for job failure resulting from, or associated with, subfloor and substrates or job-site environmental deficiencies.